sergiog23/academic-kickstart/content/post/Search_post/index.md

 summary = " Search Engine using TF-IDF in python "
 +++
 ## Background
-In this Data Mining Project I used **Tf-idf** (term frequency-inverse document frequency) to develop my search feature on my 'Youtube Videos Dataset' This dataset has about 45,000 entries and I am using the Title and Description as the textual component to search.
+In this Data Mining Project I used **Tf-idf** (term frequency-inverse document frequency) to develop my search feature on my 'iOS Mobile APP dataset' This dataset has about 7K entries and I am using the Title and Description as the textual component to search.
 Tf-idf is a very popular weighting scheme for scoring and ranking a document's relevance given a users query.

 ## Phase I.
 In this part of the project I developed a search engine using Python3, numpy,Flask, nltk, and pythonanywhere.